braincorp/robustus/README.md

     git checkout tag-name
     robustus install requirements.txt --tag tag-name

+Underneath this functionality is implemented by a useful utility command

+	robustus perrepo anything after here

+which will run whatever is specified once at each editable repo (including the base repo).
+This can be used to update all dependencies (e.g. git pull ...).

 ### Misc

 It it sometimes helpful to perform operations across all the editable repos in an